wingkwong/leetcode-the-hard-way/tutorials/strings/manachers-algorithm.md

 Manacher's algorithm is usually used to find the longest palindromic substring in any given string even though it can be used to find all possible palindromic substrings too.
-Even though this usecase might seem very specific, This algorithm is lot faster than the brute force approach $\left( O(n^3) \rightarrow \text{almost } O(n) \right)$, as it exploits the core property of a palindrome which is **Symmetry**, and cleverly uses a palindrome happening inside another palindrome.
+Even though this usecase might seem very specific, This algorithm is lot faster than the brute force approach $\left(O(n ^ 3) \rightarrow \text{almost } O(n) \right)$, as it exploits the core property of a palindrome which is **Symmetry**, and cleverly uses a palindrome happening inside another palindrome.

 **NOTE:** Manacher's algorithm was originally designed to find the palindromic substrings with odd lengths only, but we can apply a few modifications to the input array to make it work with even arrays too.

 Before we start let's some terminology clear:

-- **Substring** - a substring is a $contiguous$ sequence of characters within a string.
+- **Substring**: a substring is a $contiguous$ sequence of characters within a string.
 For instance, "the best of" is a substring of "It was the best of times".
-- **Palindromic Length** - Unlike the traditional definition of length of a string, in this tutorial the 'palindromic length' is simply the number characters in each wing of the palindrome from the center.
+- **Palindromic Length**: Unlike the traditional definition of length of a string, in this tutorial the 'palindromic length' is simply the number characters in each wing of the palindrome from the center.

-  Example, the palindromic string `"12321"`, has length 2, and `"abba"`, also has length 2.
+  Example, the palindromic string $12321$, has length 2, and $abba$, also has length 2.

-- **Mirror Index** - A mirror index of any index in this tutorial, refers to the index which is symmetrically placed on the other side with respect to the center of a given palindrome.
+- **Mirror Index**: A mirror index of any index in this tutorial, refers to the index which is symmetrically placed on the other side with respect to the center of a given palindrome.

-  Mirror index depends on the center taken and on computing it comes out to be exactly $\boxed{mirror = 2*c - index}$, where `c` is the center index.
+  Mirror index depends on the center taken and on computing it comes out to be exactly $\boxed{mirror = 2 * c - index}$, where $c$ is the center index.
 It is applicable in both cases where index is left and right of the center.

-  The final length to be returned is the normal length is simply $\boxed{2 \times pLength + center}$
+  The final length to be returned is the normal length is simply $\boxed{2 * pLength + center}$

 Let's walk you through the algorithm along to better develop the intuition behind it, using a common example.